 Valladolid is another of the most important cities in Spain during Semana Santa.
 It is second only to Zamora in terms of the age and beauty of the floats.

-Semana Santa in Leon
+Semana Santa in León

-On Saturday evening, there are three more processions, with a couple more leaving at midnight on Saturday night into Sunday morning.
-Sunday rounds off the events with... another procession, a mass in the Plaza de la Catedral, and one last procession at midday.Continue to 9 of 10 below.
+On Holy Saturday evening, there are three more processions, with a few more leaving at midnight on Saturday night into Easter Sunday morning.
+Sunday finishes up the events with another procession, a mass in the Plaza de la Catedral, and one last procession at midday.

-Semana Santa Off the Beaten Path
+Semana Santa: Off the Beaten Path in Castilla y León

 Semana Santa in Toledo